One Stop Shop

 - 29 August 2019, location: Polak Building 1-07, 1-08 and 1-10

-It is not yet possible to register for the One Stop Shops.
-Please keep an eye on our Facebook page for updates.
+It is now possible to register for the One Stop Shops.
+Please book your appointment at the bottom of the Orientation page.

 (*not applicable to ISS students.
 You’ll be informed by ISS staff on this matter.)

 For some of the things you can arrange at the One Stop Shop, you'll need personal documents.
 Please check which documents are required to bring along with you to the One Stop Shop.

 To become a registered citizen in certain municipal neighborhoods, you need to apply for a residence permit (HVV).
 Unfortunately, you can’t obtain an HVV at the One Stop Shop, meaning you have to make a special appointment at the City Hall.
 The EUR facilitates special sessions for HVV registrations at the City Hall on the 3th and 13th of September and the 4th of October.
 To find out if you need to book a such a special appointment, check out the information on HVV.

 If you have any questions about the One Stop Shop, you can send an email to email@example.com.

 Frequently Asked Questions